Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving

+Despite recent advancements in 3D occupancy prediction~\cite{cao2022monoscene,huang2023tri,zhang2023occformer}, there is a notable absence of high-quality datasets together with benchmarks.
+Constructing such a dataset is challenging due to three major issues: sparsity, occlusion and 3D-2D misalignment.
+To overcome these hurdles, we create a semi-automatic label generation pipeline that consists of three steps: voxel densification, occlusion reasoning, and image-guided voxel refinement.
+Each step within our pipeline is validated through a 3D-2D consistency metric, demonstrating that our proposed label generation pipeline effectively generates dense and visibility-aware annotations.

+Building upon the public Waymo Open Dataset~\cite{sun2020scalability}, nuScenes~\cite{caesar2020nuscenes} and Panoptic nuScenes~\cite{nuscenes-lidarseg} Dataset, we produce two benchmarks for our task accordingly, Occ3D-Waymo and Occ3D-nuScenes.
+Compared to conventional datasets such as SemanticKITTI \cite{behley2019iccv} and KITTI-360 \cite{liao2022kitti}, our Occ3D is the first dataset to offer the surround-view images and high-resolution 3D voxel occupancy representation with the most diverse scenarios.

+A series of recent occupancy prediction models are reproduced and benchmarked on Occ3D.
+Additionally, we propose CTF-Occ, a transformer-based \textbf{C}oarse-\textbf{T}o-\textbf{F}ine 3D \textbf{Occ}upancy prediction network.
+CTF-Occ achieves superior performance by aggregating 2D image features into 3D space via cross-attention in an efficient coarse-to-fine fashion.

-In summary, the contributions of this paper are as follows: \begin{enumerate} \item We propose 3D Occupancy Prediction, a general and comprehensive 3D perception task for vision-based robotic applications.
-Occupancy prediction can represent both the semantics and geometry of any scene effectively. \item We develop a rigorous label generation pipeline for occupancy prediction, construct two challenging datasets (Occ3D-Waymo and Occ3d-nuScenes) and establish a benchmark together with evaluation metrics to facilitate future research. \item We propose a novel CTF-Occ network that achieves outstanding occupancy prediction performance.
-CTF-Occ outperforms baselines by 3.1 mIoU on Occ3D-Waymo for this challenging task. \end{enumerate}
+The contributions of this work are as follows: (1) We introduce Occ3D, a high-quality 3D occupancy prediction benchmark to facilitate research in this emerging area; (2) We put forward a rigorous automatic label generation pipeline for constructing the Occ3D benchmark, with comprehensive validation of the effectiveness of the pipeline; (3) We benchmark existing model and propose a new CTF-Occ network that achieves superior 3D occupancy prediction performance.